Azure/OpenShift/docs/openshift-on-azure-walkthrough.md

 cluster for the first time in an Azure subscription.

 - Currently, the `Microsoft.ContainerService` `openshiftmanagedcluster` feature,
-  `Microsoft.OperationalInsights` provider and `Microsoft.Solutions` provider
-  must be registered to your subscription manually before deploying your first OSA cluster.
+  and `Microsoft.Solutions` provider must be registered to your subscription manually before deploying your first OSA cluster.
 Follow the instructions in [known issues](known-issues.md#providers-and-features-must-be-registered-manually).